-Happy 2016 everyone!
-To kick off the new year, I’m so excited to introduce The Organize and Refine Your Home Challenge!
+Happy New Year my Friends!
+I’m so excited to introduce The Organize and Refine Your Home Challenge!

 My goal with this year-long challenge is to serve as your guide as we organize, simplify, declutter, and streamline our households together.
 Whether your home needs some minor tweaking or a major reset, I invite you to join me on the journey to home refinement!